 The Guy in Your Head

-The invention of lying, the fallacy of multitasking, and other observations on the human brain
+The invention of lying, the fallacy of multitasking, and an instruction manual for mind control

 “Adjectives in English absolutely have to be in this order: opinion-size-age-shape-colour-origin-material-purpose Noun.
 So you can have a lovely little old rectangular green French silver whittling knife.
 But if you mess with that word order in the slightest you’ll sound like a maniac.” — The Elements of Eloquence.
 Mark Forsyth.

 Complex human thought, by definition, requires linguistic capabilities.
 Language gives us the ability to name objects as well as the power to reason about them: That’s a river.
 That’s a dog.
 That car is coming towards me.
 Each and every one of those concepts has a name and represents something we all instantly recognize and understand.
 Without symbolic representation and the constructs of logical reasoning, language in and of itself wouldn’t be much more than a series of incoherent yelps and screams.